swevm/scaleio_sdk/README.md

 * [Requests-Toolbelt](https://github.com/sigmavirus24/requests-toolbelt)
 * ScaleIO 1.3 or 1.31 installation with REST API Gateway configured (note, the [Vagrantfile](https://github.com/virtualswede/vagrant-scaleio) from @virtualswede works fine to deploy ScaleIO with for development and testing)

+## Important information
+This module is nto actively developed anymore due to a change of name.
+See ScaleiO-py instead at https://github.com/swevm/scaleio-py

 ## Code examples